Carantania: History

 In the 6th century Chur was also conquered by the Franks.

 Between the 9th and 10th centuries, the Alpine Slavs, who are reckoned to be among the ancestors of present-day Slovenes, settled the eastern areas of the Friuli region.
-They settled in the easternmost mountainous areas of Friuli, known as the Friulian Slavia, as well as the Kras Plateau and the area north and south from Gorizia.
+They settled in the easternmost mountainous areas of Friuli, known as the Friulian Slavia, as well as the Karst Plateau and the area north and south from Gorizia.

 Slavic settlement in the Eastern Alps region is assumed to be connected to the collapse of local dioceses in the late 6th century, a change in population and material culture, and most importantly, in the establishment of a Slavic language group in the area.
 The territory settled by Slavs, however, was also inhabited by the remains of the indigenous Romanized population, which preserved Christianity.

 Slavs in both the Eastern Alps and the Pannonian region are assumed to be originally subject to Avar rulers (kagans).
 After Avar rule weakened around 610, a relatively independent March of the Slavs (marca Vinedorum), governed by a duke, emerged in southern Carinthia in the early 7th century.
 Historical sources mention Valuk as the duke of Slavs (Wallux dux Winedorum).

 The year 626 brought an end to Avar dominance over Slavs, as the Avars were defeated at Constantinople.
 In 658 Samo died and his Tribal Union disintegrated.
 A smaller part of the original March of the Slavs, centred north of modern Klagenfurt, preserved independence and came to be known as Carantania.
 The name Carantania itself begins to appear in historical sources soon after 660.
 The first clear indication of a specific ethnic identity and political organisation may be recognised in the geographical term Carantanum which Paul the Deacon used in reference to the year 664, and in connection to which he also mentioned a specific Slavic people (gens Sclavorum) living there.